 “Sorry I missed your call.”
-Lawrence started, “I’m on my way over to your office.
+Lawrence started, “I’m on my way to your office.
 The meeting is still on, right?” he checked his watch again.

 “Yes, but unfortunately, we might have to reschedule this one.
 One of the directors won’t be able to attend and we really need him present for the presentation.
 Sorry.”
 Susan said in her bold confident voice.

 “Well, I was actually on my way.”

 “It was a flight delay, but I’m trying to fix another meeting this week.
 That’s okay?”
 Susan asked.